seanbutler/www.seanbutler.net/_posts/2021-05-21-embed-v8-for-games.md

     }
 ```

-as you can see we use the ScriptSystem to hide all the v8 gubbins away from our other code.
+We use the ScriptSystem to hide all the v8 gubbins away from our other code.
 Also notice there is a Start() which is called before the main loop, a Continue() called before the Render().
-These are interleaved with sfml framework calls which handle the window and double buffering etc.
+These are interleaved with other framework calls which handle the window and double buffering etc.

 ## first time, is special

-as noted above, compile the code, store the result then run the code. we dont actually call any of our functions accessed from the c++.
+The first time a script is run its a little different.
+The script system initialises a script, it compiles the code, stores the result then runs the code from the top.
+It doesnt actually call any of the functions accessed from the c++.
+All thleis sets up the execution context so that the declared variables, functions and globals are availble to successive function calls.

 ```cpp
     // add a c++ function to the global context